-For example, the rideshare app will include filters for women with disabilities and able-bodied women to choose the gender of their driver, providing that extra peace of mind and comfort to their ride.
+For example, the rideshare app will include filters for women with disabilities and able-bodied women to choose the gender of their driver.
+This will provide extra peace of mind and comfort for their ride.

 The app will also appeal to the LGBTQIA+ community by allowing a person to filter drivers to their needs, whilst understanding that the company will only employ drivers that are non-homophobic and non-discriminatory of sexual orientation.

-The goal is to receive crowdfunding as soon as possible to kick off app developments, van purchasing, and the hiring process.
+The goal is to receive crowdfunding as soon as possible.
+This will kick off app developments, van purchasing, and the hiring process.
 Barney hopes to launch as soon as the end of the year.
-With positivity and community support, he has set a goal for the business to expand across New Zealand by its fifth year, and even eventually expand to Australia.
+With positivity and community support, he has set a goal for the business to expand across New Zealand by its fifth year.
+He even hopes to eventually expand to Australia.

 Barney asks everyone to look at life from the perspective of a wheelchair user.